 Whenever coming back from Croatia, half of my suitcase is filled with food.
 I love buying Mediterranean spices like rosemary there.
 Candid orange and lemon peel is also something I like.
 They serve that sometimes as a part of the meal in Croatia Airlines, and that’s a favourite part of the flight to me.
 Olive oil and wines could also be a nice souvenir from your trip to Croatia.

-If you wont’t have time to buy them during your trip, a duty free shop at the Zagreb’s airport has a nice selection (although prices are a bit higher then at supermarkets).
+If you won’t have time to buy them during your trip, a duty-free shop at the Zagreb’s airport has an excellent selection (although prices are a bit higher then at supermarkets).

 Kraš is the most famous Croatian sweets producer and their Bajadera or Griotte chocolates are very popular among Croatians.